Armada Hoffler Properties (NYSE:AHH) Releases Earnings Results, Misses Estimates By $0.01 EPS

-Armada Hoffler Properties (NYSE:AHH) released its quarterly earnings data on Monday.
-The real estate investment trust reported $0.08 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.09 by ($0.01), Fidelity Earnings reports.
+Armada Hoffler Properties (NYSE:AHH) posted its quarterly earnings data on Monday.
+The real estate investment trust reported $0.08 EPS for the quarter, missing the Zacks’ consensus estimate of $0.09 by ($0.01), Fidelity Earnings reports.
 Armada Hoffler Properties had a return on equity of 6.91% and a net margin of 10.98%.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, July 8th.
-Shareholders of record on Wednesday, June 30th will be given a $0.16 dividend.
-This represents a $0.64 dividend on an annualized basis and a dividend yield of 4.83%.
-The ex-dividend date of this dividend is Tuesday, June 29th.
-This is a positive change from Armada Hoffler Properties’s previous quarterly dividend of $0.15.
-Armada Hoffler Properties’s payout ratio is 51.28%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, July 8th.
+Investors of record on Wednesday, June 30th will be paid a $0.16 dividend.
+This is an increase from Armada Hoffler Properties’s previous quarterly dividend of $0.15.
+This represents a $0.64 annualized dividend and a yield of 4.82%.
+The ex-dividend date is Tuesday, June 29th.
+Armada Hoffler Properties’s dividend payout ratio (DPR) is 51.28%.

 About Armada Hoffler Properties